 Note that this issue was decided on a writ petition, when it could have been appealed from a subsequent final judgment in the action.
 Apparently, the court felt this issue was of such importance that deciding it on a writ petition was appropriate.

-Second, even though the court applied de novo review to the summary adjudication motion, it did not reach one of plaintiff’s argument made in opposition to the motion because she did not raise it in her petition.
+Second, even though the law firms and court applied de novo review to the summary adjudication motion, it did not reach one of plaintiff’s argument made in opposition to the motion because she did not raise it in her petition.
 Counsel cannot count on de novo review to reach every issue raised below.
 If you want the court to consider it, put it in the petition.